Planning a trip to Ireland: advices and useful information

 Without forgetting the most niche routes:

 - Start Wars itinerary

 - Game of Thrones itinerary

-How much does it cost a trip to Ireland?
+How much does a trip to Ireland cost?

 Ireland is not an affordable place even if you go outside of Dublin your expenses will lower a lot.
 One of the biggest voices when it comes to expenses is definitely the price of housing, and, of course, the food.
 On average, limiting just in the right way (I’m not considering sleeping in a hostel or cooking your own meals) you can spend (room and food) about 150 euro a day per couple (excluding car and attractions).